 Are There Any Implications With Mammograms/Screening?

 It’s important that if you are screened for breast cancer that you make the service provider aware that you’ve had breast reduction surgery.

 Are There Any Alternatives?

 Breast liposuction is an alternative procedure.
 However, liposuction wouldn’t provide a lift for the breasts or give them the required shape so it’s rare that patients would use this method to reduce their breast size.

 Can My Breasts Grow Back After Breast Reduction Surgery?

-It is rather unusual for breasts to grow back after breast reduction surgery and the only time this may occur is from weight gain or pregnancy.
+It is rather unusual for breasts to grow back after breast reduction surgery or for patients to have another breast reduction surgery.
+The only time this may occur is from weight gain or pregnancy.
 There are also medications that can affect the size of breasts as they can increase the amount of breast tissue produced.

 During your breast reduction surgery, a pedicle is used which means that breasts can be reduced further if required.
 If possible, patients should be at an ideal weight that is stable prior to surgery.